SingingBush/dubclient/README.md

 }
 ```

-This package requires _Apache HTTP Client v5.5.*_, _Gson v2.13_, and uses _slf4j-api_ for logging.
+This package requires _Gson v2.13_, and uses _slf4j-api_ for logging.
 It's intended for use in the [Intellij-DUB](https://github.com/intellij-dlanguage/intellij-dub) plugin but may also be helpful to other projects.